jiz12/grgroup/README.md

-# go-ragdoll
+# grGroup
-Go-ragdoll is a package that manages multiple coroutines to help you run coroutines faster and more reasonably
+grGroup is a package that manages multiple coroutines to help you run coroutines faster and more reasonably

 Why i use ragdoll as the package name？